 Stocks to Buy 2020: Stitch Fix (SFIX)

-Shares of online personalized styling service Stitch Fix have been decimated so far in 2020.
-But, the drubbing of SFIX stock looks like a golden buying opportunity.
+Shares of online personalized styling service Stitch Fix have been hit so far in 2020.
+But the drubbing of SFIX stock looks like a golden buying opportunity.

 There is concern that coronavirus anxiety will kill consumer spending in the U.S. In particular, there is concern that it will kill consumer spending on leisure items, like clothes.

 In early March, Stitch Fix confirmed those fears with a downbeat revenue guide for next quarter.
 Stitch Fix stock has since fallen off a cliff.